This blog was originally published on 5 November 2013, and has been updated with relevant content.

-In an age where most business relationships are sparked, nurtured and maintained primarily through digital channels, a company delivering a tailored online experience will stand out as one being genuinely understanding of the person on the other side of the screen.
-And as that person on the other side of the screen, you are more likely to connect to a brand that values you as an individual.
+In an age where most B2B relationships are sparked, nurtured and maintained primarily through digital channels, a company delivering a tailored online experience will stand out as one being genuinely understanding of the person on the other side of the screen.
+And when you are the person on the other side of the screen, you're more likely to connect to a brand that values you as an individual.

 Up Close and Personal – What Makes a Personalised Experience?